SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-manager.md

 On the **Models** tab of the model manager, click **Import model** in the toolbar, and then click **Paste**.

 {{< c8y-admon-info>}}
-The **Paste** command is enabled only if the clipboard contains content, and only if your browser allows clipboard access.
-When you click **Import model** for the first time, some browsers ask if you want to allow or block clipboard access.
-In other browsers, such as Firefox, you must manually allow it in the browser settings.
+The **Paste** command is enabled only if the clipboard contains content.
 {{< /c8y-admon-info>}}

 If the clipboard contains valid JSON code for a model, a card for the pasted model is shown in the model manager.